braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_setup.md

 1. LINE sends Braze a follow event.
 2. Braze creates an anonymous user profile with the LINE ID, `line_id` user alias, and LINE subscription group status of `subscribed`.
 3. The user receives a LINE message with a link to your website and app and logs in.
 Their user profile is now known.
-4. The anonymous user profile that was created is identified and is merged onto the user’s known user profile.
+4. The anonymous user profile that was created is identified and is merged through the [/users/identify endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_identify/) onto the user’s known user profile.
 The known user profile now contains the LINE ID and has a subscription status of `subscribed`.
 5. (Optional) The user receives a LINE message with the coupon code and Braze logs the send to the Braze user profile.

 ## Creating LINE test users in Braze